ptsouth97/Trailcam/README.md

 7. For each image you will be asked if you want to record this image (i.e., is there an animal of interest in the frame)
 8. If so, you will be asked how many deer/hogs and the sex of the deer
-9. The program will determine the temperature, moonphase, and sunset/sunrise based on the time of observation 10.The program will create a Pandas dataframe with the relevant information 11.This dataframe can then be appended to a SQLite database
+9. The program will determine the temperature, moonphase, and sunset/sunrise based on the time of observation
+10. The program will create a Pandas dataframe with the relevant information
+11. This dataframe can then be appended to a SQLite database

 ## Future plans